m4fn3/K2geLocker/README.md

 # K2geLocker
-A plugin of [Enmity](https://enmity.app/) to lock the specific server with passcode.
+A plugin of [Enmity](https://enmity.app/) to lock app / server with passcode!

 ## Install
 Add this download link in plugin setting of Enmity.